arizonaCameraLab/ASDP_Render_Module/README.md

 Y, then around the new Z axis.
 For example, a camera that is in portrait mode that is slightly ahead of the camera center looking straight forward with its X axis down would have an offset of (0, 0.1, 0) and a rotation of (0, 90, 0).
 If its X axis is pointing up, then its rotation would be (0, -90, 0).
-The camera's local coordinate system has it looking along the -Y axis with the +Z axis up and the +X axis to the right.
+The camera's local coordinate system has it looking along the +Y axis with the +Z axis up and the +X axis to the right.

 **ViewRenderInfo:** These transformations are also specified in the local helicopter space.